satellite-image-deep-learning/techniques/README.md

 * [dl-satellite-docker](https://github.com/sshuair/dl-satellite-docker) -> docker files for geospatial analysis, including tensorflow, pytorch, gdal, xgboost...
 * [AIDE V2 - Tools for detecting wildlife in aerial images using active learning](https://github.com/microsoft/aerial_wildlife_detection)
 * [Land Cover Mapping web app from Microsoft](https://github.com/microsoft/landcover)
-* [Solaris](https://github.com/CosmiQ/solaris) -> An open source ML pipeline for overhead imagery by [CosmiQ Works](https://www.cosmiqworks.org/), similar to Rastervision but with some unique very vool features
+* [Solaris](https://github.com/CosmiQ/solaris) -> An open source ML pipeline for overhead imagery by [CosmiQ Works](https://www.cosmiqworks.org/), similar to Rastervision but with some unique very vool features.
+Also checkout [lunular](https://github.com/rbavery/lunular) which is a fork of Solaris which extracts the dataset preprocessing and evaluation methods that do not depend on tensorflow or pytorch
 * [openSAR](https://github.com/EarthBigData/openSAR) -> Synthetic Aperture Radar (SAR) Tools and Documents from Earth Big Data LLC (http://earthbigdata.com/)
 * [qhub](https://qhub.dev) -> QHub enables teams to build and maintain a cost effective and scalable compute/data science platform in the cloud.
 * [imagej](https://imagej.net) -> a very versatile image viewer and processing program